 Summer Reading Program

-The Library’s annual eight-week Summer Reading Program motivates more than 56,000 children and parents to increase the number of books and time they spend reading.
-It is offered free of charge at all 22 branches, Central Library and 140 youth-serving agencies through bookmobile service.
+The Library’s annual eight-week Summer Reading Program motivates more than 50,000 children and parents to increase the number of books and time they spend reading.
+It is offered free of charge at all 23 branches, Central Library and over 100 youth-serving agencies through bookmobile service.
+Auxiliary activities, such as live animal shows, art workshops, concerts and science activities, provide further opportunities for learning, discovery and community engagement.

 Ready to Read